Finn-Lab/MGS-gut/README.md

 ## checkm_assessment.sh

-Runs the CheckM lineage_wf with the recommended qa_tree step.
+Runs the CheckM lineage_wf with the recommended qa_tree step for more detailed taxonomic assignment.